apache/yunikorn-site/docs/api/scheduler.md

 }
 ```

-## Nodes utilization
+## Node utilization

-Shows how nodes are distributed with regarding the utilization
+Shows how node are distributed with regarding the utilization

 **URL** : `/ws/v1/scheduler/node-utilization`

 **Method** : `GET`

 **Auth required** : NO

+### Success response

 **Code** : `200 OK`